 At the Academy, student schedules are designed around the unique needs of gifted learners.
 Classes are small, with an average of ten students, to promote personalized learning and attention.

 Core classes meet Monday through Thursday.
 Most elective classes are offered as two-hour blocks on Friday, although there are some electives offered Monday through Thursday.
 In addition, nearly every student at the Reno campus has an hour-long study hall block each day to work independently or meet with teachers and peer tutors.
 Students are also able to get editing assistance from highly qualified peers in the Writing Center.
-See Reno campus courses and online campus courses.
+See Reno campus courses.

 To learn more about Davidson Academy’s teaching methods for gifted students, contact us today.